 Different types of banks in India

-So far, we discussed at length the evolution of the Indian banking system.
-To sum it up, your bank is bound to fall in one of the above categories.
-Let’s take a closer look at the key features of these banks:
+So far, we have discussed at length the evolution of the Indian banking system.
+To sum it up, your bank is bound to fall into one of the following categories.
+Let’s take a closer look at the key features of various types of banks in India:

-Commercial banks function solely to generate profits by accepting deposits and giving out loans.
+Commercial banks in India function solely to generate profits by accepting deposits and giving out loans.
 Commercial banks are regulated by the Banking Regulation Act of 1949.
 Their primary function involves collecting deposits and offering loans to various entities like people, corporations, and governments.
 Commercial banks can be owned by the government or by private entities and are grouped into 4 categories:

-In these banks, a private entity, an individual, or a group of people owns the majority of the stock.
+In these banks, a private entity, an individual, or a group of people own the majority of the stock.
 The RBI lays the guiding rules for the private sector banks, which are the same for all banks in India.

-- Regional rural banks: These are unique commercial banks that lend at a reduced rate for agriculture purposes in the rural areas to boost the rural economy
+These are unique commercial banks that lend at a reduced rate for agricultural purposes in rural areas to boost the rural economy.

-- Foreign banks: These are banks that are headquartered overseas with branches in India
+These are banks that are headquartered overseas with branches in India.

-Between 1982-1990, the government established several specialised banking institutions with specific requirements of sectors like agriculture, foreign trade, housing, and small scale industries.
+Between 1982-1990, the government established several specialised banking institutions with specific requirements for sectors like agriculture, foreign trade, housing, and small-scale industries.
 And the evolution of financial services in India began with noteworthy financial institutions like: